olek-osikowicz/olek-osikowicz.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Me
 permalink: /
-subtitle: PhD Student at the University of Sheffield
+# subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: Computer Science PhD Student

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements: